All's Well That Ends Well Sex Quotes

 How we cite our quotes: (Act.Scene.Line)

 I have been, madam, a wicked creature, as you

 and all flesh and blood are, and indeed, I do marry

 According to Lavatch, the best reason for him to get married is so that he can have sex with a woman without sinning or breaking the law.
 What's this all about?
 Well, sex outside of marriage (a.k.a. fornication) was illegal in Shakespeare's day.
 It was also widely considered a major sin for which one should repent.

 Tax of impudence,

 This is weird, right?
 Why does Helen worry that she'll be called a "strumpet" if people were find out she tried to cure the king's disease?
 Well, it seems like Helen's afraid that people will think she knows a little too much about male anatomy if she has close contact with an older man who isn't her husband.
 Unfortunately, Helen is probably right.
 Even Lafeu cracks a crude joke about Helen playing doctor.
-When he introduces her to the king, he says "I am Cressid's uncle, / That dare leave two together" (2.1.8).
+When he introduces her to the king, he says "I am Cressid's uncle, / That dare leave two together" (2.1.96-97).
 In other words, Lafeu compares himself to Pandarus (a notorious pimp who acts as a go-between in Troilus and Cressida).

-Mine honour's such a ring:
+Mine honor's such a ring.

 When Bertram says that his precious ring is a family heirloom, Diana replies that her virginity is actually a lot like his ring because it's the "jewel of [her] house."
 What does this mean?
 Well, she's basically saying that if she loses her virginity to Bertram before she's married, no one else will ever want to marry her.
 This idea keeps resurfacing throughout the play.
 In fact, at the very end, the king of France promises to help Diana find a husband, but only if she's still a virgin.